-- CSD students who are on probation must come up with a remediation plan to remove themselves from probation.
-This plan will come to the department through the student's faculty advisor and must be approved. - MBA Program excludes grades earned in foundation courses for the purpose of this policy.
+CSD students who are on probation must come up with a remediation plan to remove themselves from probation.
+This plan will come to the department through the student's faculty advisor and must be approved.

 Removal from probation due to GPA below 3.0: